 What in the world could be going on here?

-If you want to if you want to cut to the chase, there's a dwindling pool out there because of uh cultural circumstances.
+If you want to cut to the chase, there's a dwindling pool out there because of cultural circumstances.

-I have no brief against them, don't misunderstand.
+You know, these satellite radio guys, I have no brief against them.

-And I I've explained why this program is not on satellite radio a number of times.
+And I've explained why this program is not on satellite radio a number of times.

-And I think the combined total for satellite radio to both those companies is around 13 million, six million and seven million or eight million and I'm not well what is it to me?
+And I think the combined total for satellite radio to both those companies is around 13 million, 6 million, and 7 million or 8 million.

 Maybe the story says.

-Um anyway, it doesn't matter what the total number is, because one in ten satellite subscribers are in unowned cars still sitting on the car lot.
+Anyway, it doesn't matter what the total number is because one in 10 satellite subscribers are in unowned cars still sitting on the car lot.

-The way these people report it uh is the number of radios sold or manufactured.
+The way these people report it is the number of radios sold or manufactured.

-So that then most of these uh satellite radios are in automobiles as are manufactured, but one in ten of uh satellite subscribers live in car lots.
+So then most of these satellite radios are in automobiles as they're manufactured, but one in 10 of satellite subscribers live in car lots.

 Neither in cars that haven't been sold by anybody yet.

-Um, We read today in the New York Post that Pinch Schultzberger, who is the sky on of the New York Times Company, is going to change policy abruptly very soon and uh eliminate the Times Select Service.
+We read today in the New York Post that Pinch Schulzberger, who is the scion of the New York Times Company, is going to change policy abruptly very soon and eliminate the Times Select Service.

 Well, you may not know what the Times Select Service was.

-And what it had the effect of doing was walling off these nitwits from Bell Media.
+And what it had the effect of doing was walling off these nitwits from everybody.

-So nobody had to read them other than the uh people that subscribe to the dead tree copy of the paper every day.
+So nobody had to read them other than the people that subscribed to the dead tree copy of the paper every day.

-I was I was I was hoping it actually would work just to keep these people at least well enough to keep them behind the wall.
+I was hoping it actually would work just to keep these people, at least well enough, to keep them behind the wall.

 But that's not the only thing that didn't work.